-[Action: TES members to submit any further comments on GPF-R3 prioritisation to RD by 20 Mar 2020; RD to pass comments onto SELEP by 27 Mar 2020 and discuss them with TES's three Investment Panel members]
+[Action: TES members to submit any further comments on GPF-R3 prioritisation to RD by 20 Mar 2020; RD to prepare a short paper for SELEP by 27 Mar 2020, with the approval of the TES Chair, and brief TES's three Investment Panel members prior to the Investment Panel meeting on 17 Apr 2020]

 - 4.5.
 Local Growth Fund (LGF): MA advised that the amount of unallocated LGF is now £11.2m (as a result of other LGF projects underspending or reallocating funding).
-This means that the next 6 projects in the prioritised pipeline are able to come forward to the Accountability Board in Jul 2020 for funding approval, including both East Sussex pipeline schemes Exceat Bridge Replacement Tranche 2 (£611k) and Eastbourne Fisherman's Quayside & Infrastructure Development (£1.08m). - 4.6.
+This means that the next 6 projects in the prioritised pipeline are able to come forward to the Accountability Board in Jul 2020 for funding approval, including both East Sussex pipeline schemes Exceat Bridge Replacement Tranche 2 (£611k) and Eastbourne Fisherman's Quayside & Infrastructure Development (£1.08m).
+All other LGF projects are having their financial/delivery profiles reviewed to determine those that need to ask for an LGF extension beyond Mar 2021, after which we will seek TES endorsement plus SELEP Board and SELEP Accountability Board approval over the coming months. - 4.6.
 Sector Support Fund (SSF): RD ran through a briefing provided by Louise Aitken, the SELEP Skills Lead, on a bid to extend an existing SSF project, 'teaching for growth', asking for TES endorsement.
-The project has been very successful to date, with excellent benefits to East Sussex in terms of the bursaries awarded to colleagues/providers.
+The project has been very successful to date, with excellent benefits to East Sussex in terms of the bursaries awarded to colleges/providers (Bexhill, Plumpton and East Sussex College).
 TES members agreed to endorse the SSF project application. - 4.7.
-Other funding: RD ran through some of the other funding bids that ESCC officers and partners have been working on, including a successful ERDF bid to continue the South East Business Boost (SEBB) Growth Hub programme for a further 3 years, additional funds secured to extend the South East Invest (SEI) service delivered by Locate East Sussex, plus a funding extension to the LoCASE programme that's very likely to succeed.
+Other funding: RD ran through some of the other funding bids that ESCC officers and partners have been working on, including a successful ERDF bid to continue the South East Business Boost (SEBB) programme for a further 3 years to 2023, additional funds secured for inward investment services for a Locate East Sussex contract to 2023, plus a funding extension to the LoCASE programme that's very likely to succeed.
+The SEBB and inward investment services are currently out to tender, to be assessed shortly.